 Debora L. Spar joined the board of directors of The Wallace Foundation in 2014.

-Spar, a political scientist by training, has been president of Barnard College since 2008.
-She is a vocal proponent of women’s education and leadership, spearheading initiatives such as the Athena Center for Leadership Studies, an interdisciplinary center devoted to the theory and practice of women's leadership, and Barnard’s Global Symposium series, an annual gathering of high-profile female leaders held each year in a different region of the world.
+Throughout her presidency of Barnard, Spar was a vocal proponent of women’s education and leadership, spearheading initiatives that included the Athena Center for Leadership Studies, an interdisciplinary center devoted to the theory and practice of women's leadership, and Barnard’s Global Symposium series, an annual gathering of high-profile and accomplished female leaders held each year in a different region of the world.